Financial Aid

 Financial Aid Policy

 Fairfield University administers a comprehensive financial aid program offering assistance on the basis of need, with funds derived from University, state and federal government, and private student aid programs.
 Need-based funds are distributed following a thorough analysis of a family's ability to pay for educational expenses.
 Assistance funded by the University is credited toward tuition unless otherwise indicated.
-Students will make a nominal yearly financial contribution toward program tuition and fees as determined by their federal Student Aid Index (SAI) Summer and winter courses will be covered by university financial aid as required courses for the degree.
-Eligibility for university financial aid is contingent upon enrollment as a full-time undergraduate student, matriculated in a program of study working toward completing their first degree.
+Students will make a nominal yearly financial contribution toward program tuition and fees.
+Summer and winter courses will be covered by university financial aid as required courses for the degree.
+Eligibility for university financial aid is contingent upon enrollment as a full-time undergraduate student, matriculated in a program of study working toward completing their first associate's degree.
 Renewal of any type of assistance is contingent on the recipient making satisfactory academic progress and on filing the Free Application for Federal Student Aid (FAFSA) or the Fairfield Bellarmine Financial Aid Application on time.
 The information in this section related specifically to students enrolled in the Fairfield Bellarmine programs and may differ from the financial aid policies effective for the bachelor's degree seeking students.

 Students who demonstrate need will receive a financial aid package that may consist of grants, student employment, and student loans.
 An expected yearly contribution will be calculated by the university.
 University resources are available to cover the remaining program costs.
 Financial aid awards are usually offered to prospective first year students during March, assuming the appropriate applications have been filed on time.
 Returning students who apply for financial aid will receive their award notifications beginning in June through University email.
 Financial Aid administrators are available throughout the year to answer questions and to provide assistance.
 The Office of Financial Aid satellite office is located and staffed on the Fairfield Bellarmine Campus four days a week and can be reached at 203-254-4000 ext 3810 or by email (bleonelli-blain@fairfield.edu).